LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/17b-part4-begin.md

-Part 3: Diagnosis and Troubleshooting
+Continue to begin Part 4.